farmera/sare_grant/post_processing_steps.md

 * Automation of the processing steps is both possible and desirable using open source tools.
 * In this way one may achieve, at reasonable cost, a level of sophistication once beyond reach.

-[Appendix I]() describes a number of software tools and libraries that are available as open source projects.
-Among other things this means that installing, learning and using them is open to anyone who has an interest.
+Our study made use of a number of software tools and libraries that are freely available as open source projects.
+Among other things, 'open-source' means that installing, learning and using these software products is open to anyone who has an interest.
+There are no licensing fees.
 In the context of this project all tools described have been applied during the study and new code continues to be added on a daily basis [here]().
 Our project draws on the strength of these open-source tools in order to implement various processing steps.
 In fact, even the drone used in this study runs a stripped-down version of the open-source Linux operating system, i.e. one may login, get a command prompt, and execute code on the drone.
-And we do!

 In any part of a multi-step process looms the spectre of error.
 This is especially true if the process relies on manual execution of a number of steps.
 In every phase of this project we have sought to minimize error by __automating__ as much of the work as possible.